pensjonatus/flash-fiction/blog/on-the-job.md

 ---
-title: 'On the Job'
+title: On the Job
 date: '2013-12-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Hey, Vinnie," Tony asked me to come over with a gesture and then he told me